 If the gospels were attested eyewitness testimony because of traditional authorship attribution, then you would expect to see a unanimous authorship tradition among the manuscript record and early church fathers.
 The gospels are not anonymous because of the consistent authorship tradition among the manuscript record and the early church fathers unlike other books in church history that are truly anonymous.
 This traditional authorship attestation means that the four gospels and the four authors are attributed to eyewitness testimony.
 There is no reason to doubt this explanation.
 The attested eyewitness testimony theory can reasonably explain this fact without liability.

-Fact #5: Two of the gospels are attributed to Luke and Mark who were not disciples of Jesus
+Fact #5: Two of the gospels are attributed to Luke and Mark who were not among the 12 disciples of Jesus

 Evidence Explanation: